cobalthq/cobalt-product-public-docs/content/en/BestPractices/template.md

   <Substitute the description of your choice.>
 ---

+We include this template for your convenience.
+You're welcome to copy this file (and change the file name) to help you write your article.
+Examine the source code for this article, as you'll see some help text in comments.

 <!-- For the title:

 - If you want to address the OWASP item in general, use the name of the OWASP Top 10 item